VitalKrasilnikau/memcache/README.md

 ![swagger](https://raw.githubusercontent.com/VitalKrasilnikau/memcache/master/swagger.png)

 Swagger endpoint is available on `/swagger/index.html` route.

+The following endpoints support TTL options in the payload:

+1. `POST /api/string`
+1. `POST /api/list`
+1. `POST /api/dictionary`

+TTL field is a string which can have values in two possible formats: `hh:mm` or `hh:mm:ss`.
+If the field is not specified or malformed, TTL is set to zero which means no expiration.

 At this moment not all endpoints can be tested from swagger UI due to some issues in Gin-swagger, please use `curl` or Go API cache client.

 ## Build the project